 With its unpretentious salt of the earth vibe, coupled with a cheery mix of green space, lively high streets and the new openings arriving thick and fast, Tooting has plenty to recommend it.
 It’s slightly quieter than neighbouring Balham and Streatham and has become a favourite location for young professionals and families who are looking for their own bit of space.
 Tooting is known for its lido, which is the largest of its kind in the UK, and for the wide green expanses of the Tooting Commons.
 People who live here love its community feel and the choice of schools available.
-Its rising popularity with young families means there is plenty to do with the little ones.
-There is also a vibrant and ever expanding bar and restaurant scene and, certainly south of the river, this is the place to find authentic south Asian cuisine.
+Its rising popularity with young families means there is plenty to do with the little ones and an outstanding school selection.
+There is also a vibrant and ever-expanding bar and restaurant scene, as well as the famous Tooting Market which is full of local businesses to support.
+Certainly, south of the river, this is the place to find authentic south Asian cuisine.
 Transport to and from anywhere in Tooting is easy: it has two Tube stations, alongside rail and bus connections, and journey times can be under half an hour into central London.

 - There is a 28km diameter crater on the planet Mars called Tooting, as its discoverer was born in the area.